-Immunization- The Iowa Immunization Law requires that all students be immunized Diphtheria, pertussis, (whooping cough), tetanus, polio, against nine diseases: measles, mumps, rubella, Hepatitis B, and chickenpox.
-A 1991 lowa law required that anyone entering kindergarten in September of 1991 or thereafter must have two doses of the measles vaccine.
-A 1999 Iowa law required that anyone entering kindergarten in September of 1999 or thereafter must have a three dose series of Hepatitis B vaccine.
-Effective July 1, 2003, a chickenpox vaccine is required for children entering kindergarten.
-The rules state, "at least one dose of chickenpox vaccine received after the applicant was at least 12 months of age or had reliable history of natural disease if born on or after September 15, 1997."
+Immunization - The lowa Immunization Law requires that all students be immunized against eight diseases: Diphtheria, pertussis, (whooping cough), tetanus, polio, measles, mumps, rubella, and Hepatitis B. A 1991 lowa law required that anyone entering kindergarten in September of 1991 or thereafter must have two doses of the measles vaccine.
+A 1999 lowa law required that anyone entering kindergarten in September of 1999 or thereafter must have a three dose series of Hepatitis B vaccine.
 A completed immunization card must be in the possession of the school, or in the records to be transferred, in order for the student to attend Centerville Schools.
 Children who have an incomplete immunization card, but have completed one series of the required shots (Polio, DPT, MMR, and Hepatitis B), may attend school on a provisional basis.
 These children must complete their immunization card in the time specified by the school or the children will be denied continued admission to Centerville School.
 Contact your doctor, county public health nurse, school nurse, or school secretary if you have any questions.